Last Updated on June 28, 2022

 - Next, inspect the wall and see if it needs any filling.
 Mostly, after prying off the loose paint, you will find a few spots that will need filler.
 You may use wood filler or putty to fill up the gaps properly for an even finish.

-- Once the gaps are filled correctly, and you have sanded it evenly, it’s time to use the tack cloth.
+- Once the gaps are filled correctly, and you have sanded them evenly, it’s time to use the tack cloth.
 If the surface is too dirty, you may use TSP to remove the dirt and debris.

 - After cleaning the surface, allow it to dry entirely.
 Then, apply a quality primer and wait until it cures.